raspberrypilearning/world-builder/en/step_1.md

 You will build on this world in the next two projects in the [Introduction to Unity path](https://projects.raspberrypi.org/en/raspberrypi/unity-intro){:target='_blank'}.

+This project is brought to you with generous support from [Unity Technologies](https://unity.com/){:target="_blank"}.
+These [projects](https://projects.raspberrypi.org/en/pathways/unity-intro){:target="_blank"} offer young people the opportunity to take their first steps in creating virtual worlds using Real-Time 3D.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**World building**</span> is imagining an environment and then making it come to life.
 World building can involve storytelling, visual design, map making, and character design.
 In Unity you can imagine a 3D world and then make it so that others can experience it.
 </p>